Robson Harrington Park

 Opportunities to Provide Input

 It is our goal that we hear from as many San Anselmo residents as possible.
-The Town will out gathering input on the following days:
+The following community forums have been planned to give the community ample opportunities to provide input on the various site options and building programs:

 Open House Kiosk at Town Hall Plaza